JetBrains/kotlin-web-site/docs/topics/native/native-command-line-compiler.md

 }
 ```

-The application will print "Hello, Kotlin/Native" to the standard output.

 ## Compile the code from the console

-To compile the application, use the [downloaded](https://github.com/JetBrains/kotlin/releases)
+To compile the application, execute the following command with the [downloaded](https://github.com/JetBrains/kotlin/releases)
-compiler to execute the following command:
+compiler:

 ```bash
 kotlinc-native hello.kt -o hello
 ```

 The value of `-o` option specifies the name of the output file, so this call should generate a `hello.kexe` (Linux and macOS)
 or `hello.exe` (Windows) binary file.
 For the full list of available options, see [Kotlin compiler options](compiler-reference.md).

 While compilation from the console seems to be easy and clear, it
 doesn't scale well for larger projects with hundreds of files and libraries.
 For real-world projects, it is recommended
-to use a [build system](native-gradle.md) and [IDE](native-get-started.md).
+to use a [build system](native-gradle.md) and an [IDE](native-get-started.md).

+## Run the program

+To run the program, in your command line tool, navigate to the directory containing the `hello.kexe` (or `hello.exe`) file
+and run the `./hello.kexe` (or `./hello.exe`) command.
+The application should print "Hello, Kotlin/Native" on the standard output.